Teksta versija

 [18 June 2009; 21 October 2010]

-(12) Alienation of immovable property which has been transferred to a higher education institution that is a derived public person by the State without consideration may be proposed if a plan for the development of immovable property of the relevant higher education institution approved in accordance with the procedures laid down in the Law on Higher Education Institutions provides for the alienation of this property.
-The need of another public person or the institutions thereof for the State immovable property referred to in the plan for the development of immovable property of the higher education institution shall be ascertained in accordance with the procedures laid down in the Law on Higher Education Institutions.
+(12) Alienation of an immovable property which has been transferred to a higher education institution that is a derived public entity by the State without consideration may be proposed if a plan for the development of immovable property of the relevant higher education institution approved in accordance with the procedures laid down in the Law on Higher Education Institutions provides for the alienation of this property.
+The need of another public entity or the institutions thereof for the State immovable property referred to in the plan for the development of immovable property of the higher education institution shall be ascertained in accordance with the procedures laid down in the Law on Higher Education Institutions.

 1) a land owner or all joint owners if they wish to purchase a building (structure) registered in the Land Register which is located on the land owned or an inter-area of land which is adjacent to their land;